openstreetmap/openstreetmap-website/FAQ.md

 1. Please review [openstreetmap/operations#150](https://github.com/openstreetmap/operations/issues/150) to
 know whether your event qualifies for a front-page banner.

 2. Create the banner image.
+Some guidelines:
-It should be 350px wide and saved in a standard web image format (.gif, .jpg, .png).
-Also note that a close 'X' will be drawn over the top right 60x60px corner of the banner, so please do not put anything important in that space.
+  * Image should be 350px wide (exactly) x 350px tall (or shorter).
+  * Use a standard web image format (.gif, .jpg, .png)
+  * Note that a close 'X' button will be drawn over the top right 60x60px corner of the banner, so please do not put anything important in that space.

 3. Prepare a pull request which includes the following:
   * The banner should be saved under the